PRodriguez19/Intro-to-shell/lessons/02_week2_mmg232_wildcards_shortcuts.md

 Mov10_oe_1.subset.fq  Mov10_oe_2.subset.fq  Mov10_oe_3.subset.fq
 ```

 So how does this actually work?
 The Shell (bash) considers an asterisk "*" to be a wildcard character that can match one or more occurrences of any character, including no character.
+In the example above the * took place of 13 characters!

 > **Tip** - An asterisk/star is only one of the many wildcards in Unix, but this is the most powerful one and we will be using this one the most for our exercises.